-- A match (cost sharing) account will be established for each sponsored project incorporating cost sharing/matching provisions.
-This includes projects covered by agency standing policy (NSF), and by other required cost sharing arrangements.
+- A match (cost sharing) account will be established for each sponsored grant incorporating cost sharing/matching provisions.
+This includes grants covered by agency standing policy (National Science Foundation (NSF)), and by other required cost sharing arrangements.

-- The source of funds may be any education and general (E&G) fund account of the University, and in some instances other non-federal contract and grant (C&G) funded accounts (funding from a foundation could serve as cost share to a federally funded project).
-It could also be a facilities and administrative (F&A) return account (indirect/overhead).
+- The source of funds may be any E&G fund account of the university, and in some instances other non-federal C&G funded accounts (funding from a foundation could serve as cost share to a federally funded project).
+It could also be an F&A return account (indirect/overhead).

-- All costs shared, including those that exceed the contractual requirement, must be budgeted and recorded in the match account except for facilities and administrative (indirect) costs allocable to the match account.
-Finance & Accounting will recognize both costs in their financial reporting.
+- All costs shared, including those that exceed the contractual requirement, must be budgeted, and recorded in the match grant except for F&A (indirect) costs allocable to the match grant.
+F&A will recognize both costs in their financial reporting.

-- Upon receipt of an award, the Office of Research & Commercialization (ORC) will establish a sponsored (C&G) account and assign an account number; budget the sponsored account as awarded; determine the required cost sharing/matching from the proposal and/or award; establish a match account and assign an account number.
-This information will be provided to the department responsible for administering the account.
+- Upon receipt of an award OR will establish a sponsored C&G award and assign a grant number; budget as awarded; determine the required cost sharing/matching from the proposal and/or award; establish a match grant and assign a number.
+This information will be provided to the department responsible for administering the grant.

-- For E&G accounts, the Principal Investigator (PI) will coordinate with department/college personnel in the preparation and submission of a budget transfer form to fund the match account.
+- For E&G accounts, the PI will coordinate with department/college personnel in the preparation and submission of a budget transfer form to fund the match account.

-The Office of Research and Commercialization is responsible for ensuring compliance with federal export control laws, regulations, and sanctions.
-Research projects that involve certain types of technologies or an entity under sanctions may require compliance measures.
-International shipments, the sharing of restricted information with foreign nationals, or allowing foreign nationals or collaborators to participate in restricted research may be subject to export controls.
+The Office of International Collaboration and Export Control (OICEC) is responsible for managing UCF’s export control program and assisting the UCF community with complying with federal export control laws, regulations, and sanctions.
+Research grants that involve certain types of technologies or an entity under sanctions may require compliance measures.
+International shipments, the sharing of restricted information with foreign nationals, or allowing foreign nationals or collaborators to participate in restricted research may be subject to export control restrictions.

 PIs have the following responsibilities:

-- Prior to commencing any research, to review and cooperate with ORC to determine whether any technical information or technology involved in their research is subject to the export control law or regulations and if so, whether any exclusion is available under the export control regulations;
+- Prior to commencing any research, to review and cooperate with the Office of Research to determine whether any technical information or technology involved in their research is subject to the export control law or regulations and if so, whether any exclusion is available under the export control regulations;

 - To re-evaluate that determination before changing the scope or adding new staff to the project to determine if such changes alter the initial determination;

-- To make export determinations far enough in advance to obtain an export license from the appropriate agency, if required and available; and,
+- To assist OICEC in making export determinations far enough in advance to allow OICEC to obtain an export license from the appropriate agency, if required and available; and,

 - To ensure that foreign nationals are excluded from access to restricted data or technology until the availability of an exclusion has been determined, or an export license has been obtained.

-The Office of Export Compliance will assist PIs in assessing the application of such regulations, but primary compliance responsibility must rest with the Principal Investigator of the research.
+OICEC will assist PIs in assessing the application of such regulations, but primary compliance responsibility must rest with the PI of the research.